 Run an execution client

-Nimbus has been tested all major execution clients - see the execution client comparison for more information.
+Nimbus has been tested with all major execution clients.
+See the execution client comparison for more information.

 1. Install execution client

-Select an execution client and install it, configuring it such that that WebSockets are enabled and a JWT secret file is created.
+Select an execution client and install it, configuring it such that that the authenticated JSON-RPC interface is enabled and a JWT secret file is created.